-Office of Diversity and Inclusion is proud to present Healthy Perspectives training, which is offered to all first-year healthcare professional students at Augusta University.
+Institutional Access, Success, & Belonging is proud to present Healthy Perspectives training, which is offered to all first-year healthcare professional students at Augusta University.
 It is free of charge and appears on students’ D2L.
 This course aims to help you offer culturally competent care to patients or clients by providing knowledge of health disparities and health equity, by helping develop skills to effectively communicate with patients in cross-cultural settings, by encouraging to understand unconscious bias in medicine, and by providing space for self-reflection.

 Healthy Perspectives comes in two parts.
 First part is taken in the fall semester and involves taking Diversity Inclusion and Belonging online training.
 The second part, Healthy Perspectives itself, is offered in the spring semester and includes four modules: Introduction to Health Equity, Unconscious Bias, Cross-Cultural Communication, and Self-reflection.
 We also offer a debriefing session with a guest speaker and a Q&A session regarding any of the modules.
 Both parts will appear on your D2L.